ntp111/gameWithSpriteAnimation/Readme.md

 ![Player Image](Resources/images/Player.png)

-## D. What is an animation script file?
+## C. What is an animation script file?
 A configuration file for defining animations.
     ```txt
     SplashKit Animation